 The Council of State suspended the ban in Villeneuve-Loubet, just west of Nice, saying it "seriously, and clearly illegally, breached the fundamental freedoms to come and go, the freedom of beliefs and individual freedom."

 The Riviera town was one of roughly 30 municipalities to forbid beachgoers from donning the swimsuit often worn by Muslim women, reporter Jake Cigainero tells our Newscast unit.

 Who hasn't dreamed of visiting France?
 The two most popular tourist destinations in the country are Paris and Nice, on the French Riviera.
 But now they've both been hit by deadly attacks — three large-scale attacks in a year and a half.

-Last Thursday's truck rampage in Nice killed 84 people on a seaside promenade watching fireworks.
-It's taken a serious toll on the French spirit – and has made some tourists reconsider a visit.
+Last week's truck rampage in Nice killed 84 people on a seaside promenade watching fireworks.
+It has taken a serious toll on the French spirit and has made some tourists reconsider a visit.

 Georgia Institute of Technology sophomore Elianna Paljug had just watched fireworks on the oceanside Promenade des Anglais when a Tunisian man driving a truck plowed through a crowd of Bastille Day revelers.
 The attack last week in Nice, France killed 84 people.

 Bonne Fête Nationale!
 July 14th marks the celebration of the French National Day, commonly known as Bastille Day, to commemorate the storming of the Bastille fortress during the French Revolution in 1789.

 Masked gunmen stormed into the French magazine’s office Wednesday morning, killed 12 people, including the magazine’s editor, Stephane Charbonnier, and wounded 11 others.
 The attackers have yet to be captured.

 Recently a French film crew came to Braddock, PA sensing that the fate of Braddock might well be the same for Western Europe.